fizzwidget/faction-friend/readme.txt

 Content Updates

 - Timewalking: Commendations and Insignia purchaseable with Timewarped Badges for Classic, Warlords of Draenor, and Legion factions (in addition to Burning Crusade, Wrath of the Lich King, Cataclysm, and Mists of Pandaria commendations already tracked).
+- The War Within: Severed Threads Commendation.
+(Is this the only item-based repeatable reputation gain this expansion so far?
+Let me know if you've found others!)
 - Dragonflight: Treasure collection turnins for the four major Patch 10.0 renown factions, Vault Artifacts, reputation items for certain past expansions' factions from Paracausal Flakes vendors, Insignia for the six major renown factions (some purchaseable with Flightstones if somehow you still have any)
 - Shadowlands:
 - Battle for Azeroth: Treasures for Rustbolt Resistance, Island Expedition items for major Zandalar and Kul Tiras factions (dubloon purchase, turnin purchased item)